"Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction: Results

-Many participants said they would use explanations to determine when to trust individual outputs from the AI \interview{1,4,8,11,13,18,20}.
+Many participants said they would use explanations to determine when to believe the app's identification result \interview{1,4,8,11,13,18,20}.
 The need underlying this use is consistent with the aforementioned need for information that helps them decide when to trust the AI.
 While looking at different explanation mock-ups, participants gave examples of when their trust would increase and decrease.
 For instance, participants said they would feel more confident in the AI's output when heatmap-based explanations show that the AI is \shortquote{looking at the right things} \interview{8} and when example-based explanations show example photos that look similar to their input photo.
 Conversely, they said they would feel more skeptical when heatmap-based explanations suggest that an \shortquote{artifact was important} \interview{8}, when concept-based explanations have errors in their concept recognition (e.g., says there is a long beak when there is not) \interview{18}, and when prototype-based explanations match photo regions and prototypes that don't look similar to them \interview{4}.
+These findings confirm existing literature~\cite{Zhang2020FAccT,Yin2019trust,Scharowski2022TRAIT,Miller2022TRAIT,Ferrario2022FAccT} and suggest that trust calibration will be an important use of XAI.